FerEspinosa/ABC9/README.md

 - In the first one, the user must write the whole word with the sylables shown.
   Once all the correct syllables are put each on a different random answer button, the program should fill then all the buttons left with random incorrect syllables.
   These must not repeat themselves nor the correct syllables.
-- In the second display mode, the answer is shown lacking a letter.
+- In the second display mode, the answer is shown with a missing letter.
 The user must choose the correct letter from the 4 given ones to complete the word.
-  Once the correct letter is put on a random answer button, the program should fill all the buttons left with random letters.
+  Once the correct letter is put on a random answer button, the program should fill the rest of the buttons with random letters.
   These must not repeat themselves nor the correct letter.

-- Every word correspond to a level (it is posible for a word to be present in more than one level).
-When the player accumulate 4 correct answers, the player levels up.
+- Every word correspond to at least one level.
+- When the player accumulates 4 correct answers, the player levels up
+- only random words from the corresponding level will show up in every turn.

 - If the player makes a mistake, he/she loses one of three stars (lives).
 The game shows another image with its corresponding word to solve

+- When the player makes 3 mistakes, the game is over.
+- The score is shown on the "game over screen".
-- In the end, when the player makes 3 mistakes, the score is shown.
-And he/she can restart the game or go to the homescreen.
+- From there, the player can play again or go to the homescreen.

-- LevelActivity is working with a MVP pattern
+- The maximun posible score divided by 10, decides wich of the 10 predetermined messages are shown to the player.

 - The player can choose to play in lowercase or uppercase mode